 Wildlife and Natural Features

-As you gain elevation, the wildlife becomes more dramatic.
-Elk are frequently seen in the meadow areas, particularly during early morning or late afternoon hours.
-Mountain goats navigate the steeper rocky sections with their characteristic sure-footedness, often visible on distant cliff faces.
+The diverse elevations and habitats support an impressive array of wildlife.
+In the lower forest zones, you might spot deer or hear various bird species.
+Elk are frequently seen in meadow areas during early morning or late afternoon hours.
+Mountain goats navigate the steeper rocky sections with characteristic sure-footedness, often visible on distant cliff faces.
 Bear encounters, while possible, are relatively uncommon but require constant awareness and proper food storage practices.

 Planning Your Visit